The 20 Best Hereditary Ataxia Doctors in Netherlands

 Groningen, GR, NL

-Arno Tijssen practices in Groningen, Netherlands.
+Arno Tijssen practices practicing medicine in Groningen, Netherlands.
 Mr. Tijssen is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Focal Dystonia, Drug Induced Dyskinesia, Palatal Myoclonus, Torticollis, and Deep Brain Stimulation.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Focal Dystonia, Torticollis, Drug Induced Dyskinesia, Palatal Myoclonus, and Deep Brain Stimulation.

 Experienced in Hereditary Ataxia